 (ii) Personal data may be transferred to Argentina, Canada, Israel, Japan and/or Switzerland.
 The basis for such transfers is adequacy decisions by the European Commission deeming the general provision of adequate data protection through legislation or through other measures in such countries.

-(iii) Personal data may also be transferred to countries where Google and Fa-cebook or any of their sub-processors maintain facilities as specified in the applicable terms (currently for Google and and for Facebook Currently this includes the follow-ing countries in addition to those specified in section (i) and (ii) above: Aus-tralia, Brazil, Chile, Columbia, Philippines, United Arab Emirates, India, Ken-ya, Malaysia, Mexico, Peru, Singapore, United Kingdom, South Africa, Tai-wan and Turkey.
+(iii) Personal data may also be transferred to countries where Google and Fa-cebook or any of their sub-processors maintain facilities as specified in the applicable terms (currently for Google Data center locations and Subprocessors and for Facebook privacy).
+Currently this includes the follow-ing countries in addition to those specified in section (i) and (ii) above: Aus-tralia, Brazil, Chile, Columbia, Philippines, United Arab Emirates, India, Ken-ya, Malaysia, Mexico, Peru, Singapore, United Kingdom, South Africa, Tai-wan and Turkey.
 Such transfers are based on the standard contractual clauses about data protection made or approved by the EU Commission and possibly approved by a national supervisory authority, ensuring a suffi-cient level of protection.

 6.4 If you have any questions about our use of data processors, cooperation with other data controllers, including subsidiary companies, or transfers of personal da-ta to third countries, please contact us for more information or documentation of our legal basis for said transfers.

 7. Erasure and retention of personal data

 7.1 We ensure that the personal data is deleted when it is no longer relevant for the processing purposes as described above.
 We also retain personal data to the ex-tent that it is an obligation from applicable law, as is the case with for example ac-counting and bookkeeping materials and records.
 If you have any questions about our retention of personal data, please contact us via the contact details provided at the end of the Policy.

 8.1 You have several rights that we can assist with.
 Such rights include: